Skip to content

 Treat tokens like passwords

-• Copy from the wizard, paste directly into the target host’s terminal, close the wizard.
+• Copy from the wizard, paste directly into the target host’s config or terminal.

 Regenerating